-Each Seven Seas cod liver oil product contains a different mixture of cod liver oil and other ingredients, including fish oil and various vitamins and minerals.
-As of July 2016, the Seven Seas website notes that all of its cod liver oil products contain omega-3 fatty acids, and vitamins D and E. Vitamin A, which is normally present in raw cod liver oil, is noted only in the cod liver oil plus garlic supplement.
-The nutrients in Seven Seas cod liver oil products can potentially promote heart and musculoskeletal health, among other possible benefits.
+Each cod liver oil product, whatever the manufacturer, contains a different mixture of cod liver oil and other ingredients, including fish oil and various vitamins and minerals.
+Cod liver oil products mostly contain omega-3 fatty acids, and vitamins D and E. Vitamin A, which is normally present in raw cod liver oil, is noted only in cod liver oil plus garlic supplements.
+The nutrients in cod liver oil products can potentially promote heart and musculoskeletal health, among other possible benefits.

-Seven Seas cod liver oil products are rich in the omega-3 fatty acids eicosapentaenoic acid (EPA) and docosahexaenoic acid (DHA).
-While fatty fish consumption in the diet is associated with a decreased risk of heart disease, studies examining the effects of EPA and DHA supplements -- such as cod liver oil -- have yielded mixed results.
+Cod liver oil products are rich in the omega-3 fatty acids eicosapentaenoic acid (EPA) and docosahexaenoic acid (DHA).
+While fatty fish consumption in the diet is associated with a decreased risk of heart disease, studies examining the effects of EPA and DHA supplements — such as cod liver oil — have yielded mixed results.
 Some studies have shown benefit while others have not.
 Similarly, studies examining the effects of EPA and DHA supplements on people who already have heart disease have shown mixed results.

-A research article published in October 2012 in "Circulation: Cardiovascular Quality and Outcomes" pooled the results from 20 studies involving more than 60,000 people.
-The authors found that people with higher omega-3 fatty acid consumption -- through diet or supplements -- had a slightly decreased risk of dying from a heart attack or stroke, although the overall risk of death was not reduced.
+A research article "Omega 3 Fatty Acids and Cardiovascular Outcomes" published in the October 2012 edition of "Circulation" pooled the results from 20 studies involving more than 60,000 people.
+The authors found that people with higher omega-3 fatty acid consumption — through diet or supplements — had a slightly decreased risk of dying from a heart attack or stroke, although the overall risk of death was not reduced.
 The American Heart Association recommends 1 g of EPA plus DHA daily for people with heart disease, and higher amounts for those with elevated blood triglycerides.
 Food is the best source of omega-3 fatty acids but supplements may be helpful, if your doctor recommends them.

 Vitamin D is also essential for muscle health.
 A deficiency can lead to muscle weakness and pain.
 As with all vitamins, minerals and other nutrients, foods are the best source.
 But for people who may not get enough vitamin D in their diet, cod liver oil may be a good alternative to promote musculoskeletal health.

 A number of other potential benefits of cod liver oil have been suggested, primarily based on the high concentration of omega-3 fatty acids.
-While these possible benefits have yet to be proven, the National Institutes of Health notes preliminary evidence showing that omega-3 fatty acid supplements might:
+While these possible benefits have yet to be proven, the National Institutes of Health notes preliminary evidence showing that omega-3 fatty acid supplements might decrease morning stiffness and pain in people with rheumatoid arthritis, as well as reduce the risk for age-related macular degeneration.

-Researchers are also looking at the potential for omega-3 fatty acid supplements to influence diseases such as multiple sclerosis, depression, autism, Crohn disease, diabetes, lupus and others.
-However, it remains unclear as of July 2016 whether supplements or a diet rich in omega-3 fatty acids benefits people with or at risk for these conditions.
+Researchers are also looking at the potential for omega-3 fatty acid supplements to influence diseases such as multiple sclerosis, depression, autism, Crohns disease, diabetes, lupus and others.
+However, it remains unclear whether supplements or a diet rich in omega-3 fatty acids benefits people with or at risk for these conditions.

 - Oregon State University Linus Pauling Micronutrient Information Center: Essential Fatty Acids